MicrosoftDocs/azure-docs/articles/spring-apps/access-app-virtual-network.md

 ## Create DNS record

+You must create an "A" type record in the private DNS zone.

+### [Azure portal](#tab/azure-portal)

 Use the following steps to use the private DNS zone to translate/resolve DNS.
-You must create an "A" type record in the zone.

-### [Azure portal](#tab/azure-portal)

 1. Select the private DNS zone resource you created - for example, **private.azuremicroservices.io**.